During this course, learners will develop the skills and knowledge needed to deal with a range of first aid situations; including...

 In addition each learner will be required to complete multiple choice theory papers based on the course content, which are marked by the trainer at the end of the course.

-This course attracts both a QA Level 3 Award in First Aid at Work (RQF) and a Paediatric First Aid (RQF) regulated and nationally recognised qualification, which are valid for 3 years.
+This course attracts both QA Level 3 Award in First Aid at Work (RQF) and Paediatric First Aid (RQF) regulated and nationally recognised qualifications, which are both valid for 3 years.

-Once qualified, learners are recommended by the Health & Safety Executive to maintain their first aid skills and knowledge by attending ½ day First Aid at Work Annual Refresher Courses.
+Once qualified, learners are recommended to maintain their first aid skills and knowledge by attending ½ day First Aid at Work & Paediatric First Aid Annual Refresher Courses.

-To re-qualify as a first aider and paediatric first aider, learners should attend another 3 day First Aid at Work Combined Course or a separate 3 day First Aid at Work Course and 2 day Paediatric First Aid Course on or before the 3 year anniversary of their certificate expiry date.
+To re-qualify as a first aider and paediatric first aider, learners should attend another 3 day First Aid at Work & Paediatric First Aid Combined Course or separate 3 day First Aid at Work and 2 day Paediatric First Aid Courses on or before the 3 year anniversary of their certificate expiry date.

 - Adequate lighting, ventilation & heating for the time of year